 LOSS OF PRIVILEGES.
 A student who receives a sanction will be notified in writing of the specific privilege(s), which he/she has lost.
 The privileges may include removal/eviction from on-campus housing and restrictions from affiliation and/or representing the University.
+Students with outstanding sanctions are prohibited from traveling.
 The written notification shall include the time period for which the student has lost certain privileges.